dorant/dotfiles/README.md

 # dotfiles
+dotfiles and configs to set

-My dotfiles, config this repo:
+## Set git config for this repo:
 `git config user.email "xxxx@gmail.com"`